 Oppressors have come for so many that we are scared to speak out against what is happening in the country.
 But history is repeating itself.
 People of color, women, LGBTQ people and Muslims share a common destiny, and we can change the future — together — if we speak out for immigrants today.
 This is not the first conservative Supreme Court and it may not be the last.
 Too many of us know this too well.

-This story about immigrant students was produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
+This story about education of immigrant students was produced by The Hechinger Report, a nonprofit, independent news organization focused on inequality and innovation in education.
 Sign up for Hechinger’s newsletter.